petervaro/stackoverflow_c_chat/rules.md

         each other, to start meaningful and constructive conversations and to achieve the goal of this room. (*[See the first rule!](#rules)*)

 2. No trolling!
+(And no feeding!)

-    >   And especially do not feed the trolls!
-What is trolling?
+    >   What is trolling?
 An endless and purposeless debate which is being instigated again and again by the same debater.

 3. C stands for...